โšกPower System Stability and Control

 Fault Location Techniques

-• Traveling wave methods measure arrival times of fault-generated transients at multiple terminals—highly accurate but requires specialized equipment
+• Traveling wave methods measure arrival times of fault-generated electromagnetic transients at line terminals.
+Using the known propagation velocity, the fault location is computed from time differences.
+Highly accurate (within tens of meters on long lines) but requires specialized high-sampling-rate equipment.

-• Accurate fault location reduces outage duration—critical for transmission lines where patrol time dominates restoration delays
+• Accurate fault location reduces outage duration, which is especially critical for long transmission lines where physical patrol time dominates restoration delays.

 Quick Reference Table

-Unbalanced fault analysisSLG, LL, DLG faults using sequence component decomposition
+Unbalanced fault analysisSLG, LL, DLG faults; sequence component decomposition required

 Circuit simplificationPer-unit system, Thevenin equivalent method